mscharmann/ASAP/README.md

 - info about the samples: pedigree, pool/individual and expected maternal read proportion.

 outputs:
-- mapped reads by HISAT2 in .BAM format
+- mapped reads by BWA-MEM in .BAM format
 - read mapping statistics
 - variants in .VCF format
 - SNP-level parental allele counts for each progeny, classified by how they were informative.